2010 Moldovan parliamentary election: Background

 After the constitutional referendum failed to meet the 33% turnout required to validate the results, the Constitutional Court of Moldova ruled that acting president of Moldova, Mihai Ghimpu had to dissolve the parliament and hold new elections.
 Ghimpu then announced that the parliament would be dissolved on 28 September 2010 and new elections would be held on 28 November 2010.

 Electoral system

 The electoral threshold varied for different organizations; for electoral blocs of three or more parties it was 9%; for blocs of two parties it was 7%, and for individual parties it was 4%.
 Individual candidates could also run, but needed to receive at least 2% of the vote to win a seat.
 A total of 39 contestants; 20 political parties and 19 independent candidates.
 The Constitution states that the Parliament must elect the President with a majority of at least 61 votes (from a total of 101).
 After two failed attempts the Parliament must be dissolved and the interim president must set the date for a new parliamentary election.

+Parties and coalitions

+Below is a list of the main parties and electoral blocs which contested the election: